Haut-Rhin's 2nd constituency

-The 2nd constituency of the Haut-Rhin is a French legislative constituency in the Haut-Rhin département.
+The 2nd constituency of the Haut-Rhin is a French legislative constituency in the Haut-Rhin département, France.

 Description

 This constituency in Alsace consists of the small towns and villages to the north and west of Colmar including Munster and Sainte-Marie-aux-Mines.
 It rises into the foothills of the Vosges Mountains and borders Lorraine to the west.

 Traditionally it has been strongly conservative supporting moderate parties of the centre-right and the Gaullist RPR/UMP.